lasigeBioTM/blah7/README.md

 - Retrieval of XX COVID-related articles;
 - Automatically annotation of the articles;
 - Manual correction of the automatic annotations in a subset of XX articles;
-- Expansion of the annotations set in the subset.
+- Expansion of the annotations set in the subset;
+- Automatic evaluation of the recommendation dataset;
+- Manual evaluation of the recommendation dataset.

 ## Relevant Publications

 -  Barros, M. A., Lamurias, A., Sousa, D., Ruas, P., & Couto, F. M. (2020).
 [COVID-19: A Semantic-Based Pipeline for Recommending Biomedical Entities](https://www.aclweb.org/anthology/2020.nlpcovid19-2.20/).
 In Proceedings of the 1st Workshop on NLP for COVID-19 (Part 2) at EMNLP 2020.
+- Barros, Márcia, André Moitinho, and Francisco M. Couto.
+[Using research literature to generate datasets of implicit feedback for recommending scientific items.](https://ieeexplore.ieee.org/abstract/document/8924687) IEEE Access 7 (2019): 176668-176680.
 - Sousa, D., Lamurias, A., & Couto, F. M. (*in press*).
 A Hybrid Approach toward Biomedical Relation Extraction Training Corpora: Combining Distant Supervision with Crowdsourcing.
 Database.
 - Sousa, D., Lamurias, A., & Couto, F. M. (2020).
 [Improving accessibility and distinction between negative results in biomedical relation extraction](https://genominfo.org/journal/view.php?number=606&viewtype=pubreader).
 Genomics & Informatics, 18(2).
 - Sousa, D., Lamurias, A., & Couto, F. M. (2019).
 [A Silver Standard Corpus of Human Phenotype-Gene Relations](https://www.aclweb.org/anthology/N19-1152/).
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pages 1487–1492.